 If increasing your cash accounts is something you want to work on, then I suggest you read: Build Your Savings With Low-Risk Laddering Strategies.
-It entails what your cash cushion should factor in, all the way to your long-term savings goals.
+It entails what your cash cushion should entail, and includes your long-term savings goals as well.

-In the event those cash accounts are looking a little on the anemic side, it can still be difficult to cover those surprises.
-That is until you do an internal audit as to where else you may have some extra cash stashed away.
+In the event those cash accounts are looking a little on the anemic side, it can be difficult to cover those unwanted surprises.
+That is, until you do an internal audit as to where else you may have some extra cash stashed away.

-By doing this quick brain-check, it may have led you down a path, which was directing you towards your permanent life insurance policy.
-And this is where you ask yourself — is it possible to borrow against my life insurance?
+By doing a quick brain-check, it may lead you down a path, directing you towards your permanent life insurance policy.
+And, where you ask yourself — is it possible to borrow against my life insurance?